 In cloud computing architecture that refers to the back end and front end of the cloud computing environment, cloud computing infrastructure is comprised of back end components.

 Businesses utilize cloud computing infrastructures to run their applications.
 When compared to subscription-based pricing models and payment structures that enable the users to subscribe to the vendor services for a set price, the cloud computing infrastructure is usually bought with the use of a pay-per-use model.
 In the pay-per-usage model, users pay only for the consumed services, generally on a weekly, monthly or hourly basis.

 Understanding the Cloud Services SaaS, PaaS, IaaS

-These are three categories of cloud computing services, however a very simplified way of differentiating these flavors of Cloud Computing is as follows;
+These are three categories of cloud computing services, however, a very simplified way of differentiating these flavours of Cloud Computing is as follows;

 • SaaS applications are designed for end-users, delivered over the web

 • PaaS is the set of tools and services designed to make coding and deploying those applications quick and efficient

 • IaaS is the hardware and software that powers it all – servers, storage, networks, operating systems

 Cloud computing infrastructure typically consists of storage devices, servers, cloud management software, network, platform virtualization, and deployment software.

 It’s a low-level program or firmware that serves as a virtual machine manager.
 It enables anyone to share a single physical instance of cloud resources between some tenants.